roramirez/qpanel/README.md

 Go url of machine http://IP:5000

+If you want run QPanel like a service, see the [samples configurations files](samples/configs).
+Here a example for use USWGI +  NGINX

 ## New features?
 If you like new features or something is wrong [please open a issue](https://github.com/roramirez/qpanel/issues/new)